Janek's Sound/Art/Installation & Music Resource

 HAND HELD 24Bit DIGITAL RECORDER

-Edirol R-09 - I bought this new version and am super impressed.
+[2006] Edirol R-09 - I bought this and was super impressed.
 Great size, great onboard mics.. great fucking everything..

 [no onboard 'track mark' editing like MD's but hey we have computers for that]